European bison: Reproduction

 The rutting season occurs from August through to October.
 Bulls aged 4–6 years, though sexually mature, are prevented from mating by older bulls.
 Cows usually have a gestation period of 264 days, and typically give birth to one calf at a time.

 On average, male calves weigh 27.6 kg at birth, and females 24.4 kg.
 Body size in males increases proportionately to the age of 6 years.
 While females have a higher increase in body mass in their first year, their growth rate is comparatively slower than that of males by the age of 3–5.
 Bulls reach sexual maturity at the age of two, while cows do so in their third year.

-European bison have lived as long as 30 years in captivity, but in the wild their lifespans are shorter.
-The lifespan of a bison in the wild is usually between 18 and 24 years, though females live longer than males.
+European bison have lived as long as 30 years in captivity, but in the wild their lifespan is usually between 18 and 24 years, with females living longer than males.
 Productive breeding years are between four and 20 years of age in females, and only between six and 12 years of age in males.

 Diet

-European bison feed predominantly on grasses, although they also browse on shoots and leaves; in summer, an adult male can consume 32 kg of food in a day.
+European bison feed predominantly on grasses, sedges, and herbs, although they also browse on shoots, twigs, bark, and leaves from trees and shrubs; in summer, an adult male can consume 32 kg of food in a day.
+Mosses, horsetails, fens, and fungi combined account for 0.1 to 0.7% of the rumen capacity, depending on the season.
 European bison in the Białowieża Forest in Poland have traditionally been fed hay in the winter for centuries, and large herds may gather around this diet supplement.
 European bison need to drink every day, and in winter can be seen breaking ice with their heavy hooves.

 Differences from American bison

 Although superficially similar, a number of physical and behavioural differences are seen between the European bison and the American bison.
 The bison has 14 pairs of ribs, while the American bison has 15.

 Adult European bison are (on average) taller than American bison, and have longer legs.
-European bison tend to browse more, and graze less than their American relatives, due to their necks being set differently.
+European bison tend to browse more, and graze less than their American relatives; to accommodate this their necks are set differently.
 Compared to the American bison, the nose of the European bison is set further forward than the forehead when the neck is in a neutral position.

 The body of the wisent is less hairy, though its tail is hairier than that of the American species.
 The horns of the European bison point forward through the plane of their faces, making them more adept at fighting through the interlocking of horns in the same manner as domestic cattle, unlike the American bison, which favours charging.
 European bison are less tameable than the American ones, and breed with domestic cattle less readily.

 The European bison is less shaggy, with a more lanky body shape.

 In terms of behavioural capability, European bison runs slower and with less stamina yet jumps higher and longer than American bisons, showing signs of more developed adaptations into mountainous habitats.